-4 Patrick B. Paul (age 72) Independent Non-executive Director
+4 Patrick B. Paul (age 73)

+Independent Non-executive Director

-Mr. Paul served with PricewaterhouseCoopers for 33 years, during which time he held a number of senior management positions in Hong Kong, including chairman and senior partner of the firm for every years. firm for seven years.
+Mr. Paul served with PricewaterhouseCoopers for 33 years, during which time he held a number of senior management positions in Hong Kong, including chairman and senior partner of the firm for seven years.

-Education & qualifications: Oxford University: Master of Arts
+Education & qualifications: Oxford University: Master of Arts dearee